 - As the butter melts, the chocolate mixture will start to combine.
 Keep stirring to make sure it doesn't burn or scorch on the bottom of the pan.

-- Once you see a couple bubbles in the middle of the pan, start the timer for ONE full minute (exactly).
+- Once you see a couple of bubbles in the middle of the pan, start the timer for ONE full minute (exactly).
 You do not have to stir at this time.

 - Remove from heat immediately after the timer goes off and pour the hot cocoa mixture in the oatmeal bowl and mix well until peanut butter is melted and all ingredients are mixed together well.